 Bitcoin was doing so well.
 It was coming top of its class when it came to volatility, and had been on its best behavior to investors.
 Aaand then it went and sank.
 In half an hour.
 By $400.
 Speculators say it was thanks to a whale offloading some $140 million worth of bitcoin in one transaction.
 Blame the whales and their persnickety ways.
 Or not, argues a report published by Chainalysis.
 The company says its analysis of whale activity reveals that these bulging bitcoin holders are a stabilizing force for good rather than a bunch of loose cannons, shooting their loads wherever, whenever.
-Who’d
+Who’d have thunk it.

 The same can’t be said of the SEC.
 An investigation by Decrypt and Yahoo Finance found that the SEC has been quietly diddling many of the American ICOs that had, hadn’t, or thought they had complied with the commission’s ever-expanding set of vague, contradictory rulings on whether token offerings count as security sales.
 Many of the ICOs have settled, refunding investors their original stakes.
 It’s a hard time to be not-necessarily-a-fraud.